-From having their ears tagged and sliced for identification purposes to animals being shot in the face, the range of cruelty existing in slaughterhouses is vast and evil beyond imagination.
+From animals having their ears tagged and sliced for identification purposes, to animals being shot in the face, the range of cruelty existing in slaughterhouses is beyond imagination.

 The Conditions in Slaughterhouses Are Terrible

 When an animal is viewed as a product and not a living creature, the idea of treating them humanely simply ceases to exist.
-Some slaughterhouses will point fingers and say they are different.
-However, it’s important to remember that not a single slaughterhouse exists in the world without rivers of blood on their hands.
+Some slaughterhouses will pass the blame to others and say they are different.
+However, it’s important to remember that there is not a single slaughterhouse in the world without rivers of blood on their hands.

-Beyond the unimaginable suffering taking place in the minds of billions of animals every single year, the workers at slaughterhouses are also affected by the work they do.
+Beyond the unimaginable suffering experienced by billions of animals every single year, the workers at slaughterhouses are also affected by the work they do.

-People are Never Exposed to This Kind of Brutality Before
+People Have Never Been Exposed to This Kind of Brutality Before

-In a chilling op-ed written by an ex (and anonymous) slaughterhouse employee, they say that he/she still has “suicidal thoughts from the guild.
+In a chilling op-ed written by an anonymous ex-slaughterhouse employee, they say that they still have “suicidal thoughts from the guild.
 I still dream about it now, and I can’t look at the dead animals packaged up in the supermarket.”

-Most slaughterhouses operate 24 hours per day, 7 days per week.
+Most slaughterhouses operate 24 hours a day, 7 days a week.
 A report released by Oxfam showed that many workers at some of the largest food companies were denied breaks while working.
 Some workers even went as far as wearing diapers while they worked because they weren’t even allowed to use bathrooms during their shifts.

-Aside from cruel work conditions, slaughterhouse workers get paid very little.
-According to the Bureau of Labor Statistics, half a million people in the US alone work in slaughterhouses.
-The average workers make around $12/hour and less than $28,000 per year before taxes.
-Considering the psychological and physical trauma of this kind of work, the compensation is low and leaves workers less inclined and motivated to treat the animals well.
+As well as working in cruel conditions, slaughterhouse workers get paid very little.
+According to the Bureau of Labor Statistics, half a million people in the U.S. alone work in slaughterhouses.
+The average workers make around $12 per hour and less than $28,000 per year before taxes.
+Considering the psychological and physical trauma of this kind of work, the compensation is low and leaves workers less inclined or motivated to treat the animals well.

-Combine the horrors these workers face on a daily basis with the pressures of a fast-paced, chaotic work environment.
-It’s no wonder that many slaughterhouse workers come out the other end with severe psychological damage.
+When you combine the horrors these workers face on a daily basis with the pressures of a fast-paced, chaotic work environment, it’s no wonder that many slaughterhouse workers suffer from severe psychological damage.

 Psychological Trauma and PTSD in Slaughterhouse Workers